Your Primer On the Most Stylish Cars Ever Made

 As with most cars on the list, this one wasn’t made with practicality in mind.
 Having an incredibly low and raked windscreen means that only a very low soft top will follow, which all but ensures that nobody with a functioning head can sit and drive this thing.
 If you just want to look at this car – and why shouldn’t you? – then few other cars make for better eye candy.

 Enzo Ferrari, the great-grandpa of the automotive giant and designer of the most influential line of supercars ever made, took one look at this Jag and told the world that it was the most beautiful car ever made in the whole world.
 The then managing director of Jaguar, William Lyons, was of the opinion that the E-type wouldn’t sell.
 Why?
 Because he thought it wasn’t pretty.

 Well, the whole world disagreed with Mr. Lyons since everyone laid eyes on it in 1961 at Geneva.
 Even today, the E-type remains one of the most well-beloved cars in the world.
 If Enzo Ferrari says that a car is the most beautiful in the world, then it really is all that.

 The cars listed here have all withstood the test of time, leaving indelible marks on the imagination of their fans for decades.
+You can even rent these cars for yourself.
 It is only when several generations of car enthusiasts give a car their seal of approval and undying support that it becomes more than what it was: it becomes a symbol of quality work, lovingly made, and even more lovingly received by the people.